Our Lady of Good Health: History

-Accounts of the Marian apparitions at Velankanni have been passed down through oral tradition from the 16th century; as well as the rescue of the a vessel of the Portuguese in Goa and Bombay, who were sailing through a deadly storm, off the coast of the Coromandel region in the 17th century.
+Accounts of the Marian apparitions at Velankanni have been passed down through oral tradition from the 16th century; as well as the rescue of a vessel of the Portuguese in Goa and Bombay, who were sailing through a deadly storm, off the coast of the Coromandel region in the 17th century.

 According to tradition, the first apparition is said to have occurred to a young boy delivering buttermilk to a man, who lived far away.
 During his travels, the boy stopped to rest beside a lake that was shaded by a Banyan tree.
 A beautiful woman, carrying a child, is said to have appeared, and asked the boy for some milk to feed her child, which he gave.
 When he reached the home for his milk delivery, he apologised for the delay and that there would be less milk in his pot.
 But when they opened the lid of the milk pot, the container was brimming with milk.

 The second apparition is alleged to have occurred a few years later.
 A lame boy would sell buttermilk to passing travellers, who would pause in the shade of a large Banyan tree, to escape the heat of the day.
 However, he had no customers.
 According to the account, suddenly, an ethereal woman, holding a child appeared before him, and asked for a cup of buttermilk.
 He gave her a cup, which she fed to her child.
 The woman asked the boy to go to Nagapattinam, and find a certain Catholic Christian man in the town & tell him to build a chapel at Velankanni in her honour.
 Apparently cured, the boy ran to Nagapattinam, where he found the man and told him his story.
 The Catholic Christian men of Nagapattinam subsequently built a thatched chapel at Vailankanni, dedicated to Mary under the title of "Our Lady of Good Health".